-Alzheimer disease (AD) is associated with an abnormal brain activity common to other brain disorders.
-Recent observations indicate that neuronal overexcitability manifests during early stages of Alzheimer’s disease.
-This neuronal hyperexcitability leads to neocortical and hippocampal hyperactivity, impaired network oscillations and under certain conditions, to epileptiform activity and seizures both in mice and humans.
-Although supporting experimental evidence continue to accumulate, the pathological mechanisms underlying this neuronal hyperactivity remain elusive.
-Several hypotheses have emerged on the origin of this excessive neuronal activity with the most prominent implicating an amyloid-β mediated disruption of GABAA transmission.
-Hence, the objective of this project is to test whether several AD-related symptoms can be prevented or attenuated by reversing the deficits in GABAA-mediated inhibition in AD.
+Alzheimer disease (AD) has been associated with an abnormal brain activity common to other brain disorders.
+This aberrant brain activity appears to arise from disrupted GABAA-mediated inhibitory signaling near amyloid-β plaques, leading to neocortical and hippocampal hyperactivity, impaired network oscillations and under certain conditions to epileptiform activity and seizures both in mice and humans.
+Several hypotheses have been emerged on the origin of GABAergic neurotransmission disruption, but impaired chloride homeostasis arises as a promising mechanism.
+Hence, the objective of this project is to test whether several AD-related symptoms can be prevented or attenuated by restoring chloride extrusion and GABAA-mediated inhibition in AD.

-Follow the link bellow, if you wish to have a brief overview of my main research project:
+Follow the link bellow, if you wish to have a brief overview of this project:

 Disruption of inhibition in Alzheimer's disease